drMurlly/Matrix-Mining/README.md

 If you're having trouble connecting to peers, there are a couple of things you might want to try out.

+Open Port number  50505 for UDP and TCP traffic.
+The port number must be available (open in your router and not already used by another process).
+The process differs for each user and depends on your internet provider and router.
+Just google how to do that.

 First off, using a VPN could help – I've been using Mullvad myself (you can check it out here: https://mullvad.net/en).
 It's about 5€ a month, but totally worth it in my experience.
 It's really helped me sort out quite a few issues with my mining setup.